AndyEveritt/DuetScreen-MACH26/README.md

     - Insert the USB flash drive into the Duet3D screen.
     - In the GUI you will be prompted to update the screen.
     - If the update is successful, the screen will automatically reboot.
 This will appear as a brief flash and the GUI will return to the home screen.
+    - The update will create an empty file called `upgraded` in the root directory of the USB flash drive.
+This file is used to indicate that the update was successful.

 2. **Force Update**
     - If the GUI is not working, you can force an update by renaming the update file to `update.tar.gz` and placing it in the **root directory of the USB flash drive OR microSD** card.